Dave Mason (Australian musician)

-Biography
+Early life

+Mason was born in Dubbo where he was raised.
+His mother, Lorna "Meg" (née Boxsell), married his father John Marsden Mason in March 1953 with whom they have a daughter and four sons.

-Mason was born in ca. 1954 and raised in the rural New South Wales town of Dubbo.
-His father, John Marsden Mason, was a Methodist Minister and, from 1965 to 1981, was the Liberal Party member for the electoral district of Dubbo in the New South Wales state parliament.
-His mother, Lorna "Meg" (née Boxsell), married John in March 1953 and they raised a daughter and four sons.
+John was a Methodist Minister and, from 1965 to 1981, the Liberal member for the electoral district of Dubbo in the New South Wales state parliament and leader of the state Liberal party between 1978-1981.
+This, coincidentally, was to be the period of his son's greatest prominence as an artist.

+Career

 In 1976, Mason, on lead vocals, formed Native Sons with John Bliss (ex-Thundaband) on drums, and Craig Hooper on lead guitar and synthesiser.
 They played cover versions of popular music and, when Colin Newham (ex-Condfederate) joined on keyboards, saxophone and guitar, they changed their name to The Brucelanders.
 In 1978 they moved to Sydney and Paul Abrahams joined on bass guitar.

 By 1979 they were renamed "The Reels", with the line-up consisting of Mason, Abrahams, Bliss, Hooper and Newham.
 The group released their debut single, "Love Will Find a Way", in October, which placed in the top 40 of the Australian Kent Music Report Singles Chart.
 Mason wrote the song and it was followed by the release of their self-titled album in the next month—the album was co-produced by the band members and Mark Opitz (The Angels, AC/DC).
-Mason wrote or co-wrote 13 of the album's 14 tracks, while Paul Mason was a member of The Reels' road crew.
+Mason wrote or co-wrote 13 of the album's 14 tracks.
+His brother Paul was a member of The Reels' road crew.

 Mason also wrote and sang the subsequent charting Reels songs "Prefab Heart" (1980) and "After the News" (July 1980).
 With Newham, he co-produced the group's debut EP, Five Great Gift Ideas from The Reels (November 1980).
-He also wrote "Quasimodo's Dream", which was a non-charting single from May 1981.
-However, in May 2001 the song was listed at No. 10 by Australasian Performing Right Association (APRA) in their Top 30 Australian songs of all time.
-By 1992 The Reels had disbanded.
+He also wrote "Quasimodo's Dream", which was a non-charting single from May 1981 remixed and reissued in 1983.
+The song was the title track from the Reels' second album, at which time they had added Karen Ansel to their line-up.
+Their third album, Beautiful, was a radical change in direction towards slower, arguably 'easy listening' music; for this record, and the subsequent Pitt Street Farmers EP, they were a three-piece of Mason, Hooper and Stefan Fidock.
+The group broke up after this release, reforming with most of its original line-up in 1985, releasing five singles and another album, Neighbors.

 In December 1988, Mason appeared in the Australian feature film Ghosts... of the Civil Dead, which co-starred Nick Cave.
 In May the following year Lot's Wife reviewer G Kavarnoj described Mason's role as "notable for his portrayal of Lilly, a man whose dalliance with transvestism merely emphasises the sexual despair of the caged men".
 Cinelogue's Matthew Mesaros described the character as "a long-haired man with a feminine frame who copes with prison life by assuming the role of a cross-dressing prostitute".